-Higher order bounces: When we considered single planar surface, only third bounce photons reached the detector.
-Now, when we have multiple surfaces, the fourth, fifth and higher order bounces also reach the detector.
+Higher order bounces: When we consider single planar surface, only third bounce photons reach the detector.
+When we have multiple surfaces, the fourth, fifth and higher order bounces also reach the detector.
 These light paths are not modeled in the original planar model, which causes another source of error.
 We will show in Section 5 on how to handle both the finite plane and higher order bounce errors together.